-BRIOCHE LOAF In this post I provide all my hints and tips in how to make brioche dough.
+- BRIOCHE LOAF In this post I provide all my hints and tips on how to make brioche dough.

-RHUBARB SCROLLS WITH CRÈME FRAÎCHE GLAZE Brioche scrolls filled with a home-made rhubarb jam and slather in a tangy, sweet crème fraîche glaze
+- RHUBARB ROLLS WITH CRÈME FRAÎCHE GLAZE Brioche scrolls filled with a home-made rhubarb jam and slather in a tangy, sweet crème fraîche glaze

-STRAWBERRY DONUT BRIOCHE SCROLLS These are so fun.
-Individual scrolls are filled with strawberry jam, baked and then tossed in a strawberry sugar.
-Fun to make for the kids, these taste just like strawberry jam filled donuts without the hassle of frying.
+- STRAWBERRY DONUT BRIOCHE SCROLLS These are so fun.
+Individual scrolls are filled with strawberry jam, baked, and then tossed in strawberry sugar.
+Fun to make for the kids, these taste just like strawberry jam-filled donuts without the hassle of frying.

-FIG, CARAMEL AND PECAN BABKA One of my first forays into enriched dough.
-I used my friend, Erin from Cloudy Kitchen enriched dough recipe and added in my own delicious filling of caramel, pecans and figs.
+- FIG, CARAMEL AND PECAN BABKA One of my first forays into the enriched dough.
+I used my friend, Erin from Cloudy Kitchen enriched dough recipe and added in my own delicious filling of caramel, pecans, and figs.

-Cinnamon Rolls With Brown Butter Cream Cheese Icing
+Homemade Cinnamon Rolls With Brown Butter Cream Cheese Frosting